TheAntiscamGroup/AntiScamBotTool/README.md

 The end goal is to make everything work easier for users.

 You can forward messages directly to ScamGuard reporting + look up accounts all within the Discord UI.

+## Setup

+This requires the following three protected secrets to be added to the worker environment.
+These can all be gotten from your Discord developer application dashboard.

+* `DISCORD_APP_ID` - Public Application ID
+* `DISCORD_PUBLIC_KEY` - Application Public Key
+* `DISCORD_BOT_TOKEN` - Bot Token (gotten from the bot page)

+All other configurations can be handled by the `wrangler.toml` file.

+Once configured, run `npm run sync` to sync the commands with the Discord platform.